wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-compute.md

 ## Azure Functions

-Azure Functions is a hosting service that handles putting code onto a VM and executing it.
+Azure Functions is a hosting service that puts code onto a VM and executes it.

-Function apps do just one thing well, so scaling can be precise and dynamic.
+Function apps have a simplified programming model -- do just one thing well so scaling can be precise and dynamic.
-A simplified programming model.

 Function apps are <strong>event driven</strong>, triggered by data operations, timers, and webhooks.